cb0806151/pennyauctionv2/README.md

 - put notice about block time near the deadline entry on the StartAuction page
 - disable autocomplete on input fields

+3/2/21
+- add extra line inbetween exit and winner on AuctionEnds page
+- fix decimal value trim error

+display a popup message when an input is invalid
 how to get the program to receive messages in parallel?
 <br><br>

 ## Edgecases:
-- If the contract has ended, the user was still being asked if they want to bid, they submit a bid, then they will lose their bid since its headed to a dead contract.
+- If the contract has ended and a bidder was still being asked if they want to bid, then they run the risk of sending the bid the bid to a dead contract (ie. losing their bid) if they do bid.
+This is because the check for their bid is a promise and they won't be notified of the contract closing until after that promise resolves
 - If the contract has ended and a user inputs the invite, then there is no way to catch the error that will result
 <br><br>